-Sanitary inspection - surveillances production facilities of foods of non-animal origin, mixed foods, all catering facilities and all retail facilities (commercial establishments), except for those under the jurisdiction of the veterinary inspection - these establishments may only registered.
+Sanitary inspection - surveillances production facilities of foods of nonanimal origin, mixed foods, all catering facilities and all retail facilities, except for those under the jurisdiction of the veterinary inspection.

-Veterinary inspection - surveillances all production facilities of foods of animal origin and part of retail facilities that are subject to special approval or registration (butcher shops and fish markets).
+Veterinary inspection - surveillances all production facilities of foods of animal origin and part of retail facilities that are subject to special approval or registration.
+The establishments that are under the surveillance of the sanitary inspection are the facilities that are only registered with the Ministry of Health, namely in the following areas: